Have your say on draft parking standards for new developments

 The document covers cycle parking, car parking, disabled parking, powered two-wheeler parking and operational parking requirements.
 It sets out the number of parking spaces required for new developments in both residential and commercial settings.

 The proposals are also summarised in the Overview and Scrutiny Committee Report (PDF) and in its Appendix A Comparison of the existing and proposed car parking standards (PDF).

 Why are we consulting on the draft Parking Standards for New Developments SPD?

 It is a legal requirement for us to publish the draft Parking Standards for New Developments SPD for consultation.
 We think it is important for residents, developers, businesses, and other interested parties to have the opportunity to have their say.
 Any feedback we receive will help us make sure our approach to parking provision in new developments is effective.

 Have your say

-After the consultation ends, we will consider all the comments received and will make changes to the document where necessary.
+We will consider all the comments received and will make changes to the document where necessary.
 A summary of the comments received and how they’ve been taken into account will be presented to our Executive committee, alongside the final Parking Standards for New Developments SPD.